Featuring Urban Farms

 Isle View Produce Urban Farm - 234 Wadsworth Ave, Tonawanda

 This is a visually stunning market garden hidden in the suburbs with 4000 square feet of intensive gardening.
 We grow both vegetables and cut flowers.
-An on-site produce stand offers locally grown food for the community, and will be open on Urban Farm Day.
+An on-site produce stand offers locally grown food and beautiful bouquets for the community.

 -